thomasneff/mmbn3-draft-gauntlet/README.md

 Download the latest release of the Gauntlet files in the release section ( https://github.com/thomasneff/mmbn3-draft-gauntlet/releases )

-Extract all files to a directory of your choice (I will refer to that directory from now on as GAUNTLET_FOLDER)
+Extract all files into the Bizhawk/Lua directory (so that the directory then contains the mmbn3_draft_gauntlet folder).
+I will refer to the mmbn3_draft_gauntlet folder as the GAUNTLET_FOLDER.

-Get "gbabios.rom" and make sure to put it in the "Firmware" directory inside your BizHawk directory
+Get "gbabios.rom" and make sure to put it in the "Firmware" directory inside your BizHawk directory.

-Start BizHawk (EmuHawk.exe)
+Start BizHawk (EmuHawk.exe).

-Switch GBA Core to "VBA-Next" (Config -> Cores -> GBA -> "VBA-Next")

 Load Megaman Battle Network 3: Blue [US] in BizHawk